authzed/workshops/ai-agent-authorization/README.md

 * Assign document read permissions to specific agents
 * Store documents and embeddings in Pinecone
 * Secure RAG pipeline: filter document retrievals based on real-time SpiceDB checks
+* Get a summary of only authorized documents
 * Prevent unauthorized data from ever reaching the AI model

 ## Stack